Nurses and care staff gather in the courtyard of the Margaret Thatcher Infirmary at The Royal Hospital Chelsea

 Our multi-disciplinary welfare team, including Company Captains, is here to support the Chelsea Pensioners with a wide range of services.
 While we encourage Pensioners to maintain their independence, our team is always available to assist when needed - whether it’s helping navigate online applications, providing practical advice, or resolving personal concerns.

-The Company Captains are responsible for the overall welfare and conduct of the Pensioners in their companies, serving as the first point of contact for any issues.
+The Company Captains (Captain of Invalids) are responsible for the overall welfare and conduct of the Pensioners in their companies, serving as the first point of contact for any issues.
 They also maintain communication with Pensioners’ friends and families, ensuring everyone stays connected and informed.

 Whenever possible, we empower Pensioners to manage their own affairs to preserve a sense of autonomy and purpose.
 However, when life becomes more complex, the welfare team will step in to provide the necessary support.